sheikhdiallo/COM304_FOUNDATION_1/sessions/session5/docs/stacks-routines.md

 |                     | 0x8ab0+n | pop {r4,pc}       |PC=0x0002<BR>LR=0x0003<BR>SP=0x1000<BR>R4=0x0001 |0x1000=undefined                                          |(5) Pop r4 off stack<BR>Pop LR off stack INTO PC which causes a branch back to the main program at 0x0003  |

+Armed with this knowledge, you should be able to understand better the examples in [Introduction to CPULator](../docs/IntroToCPULator.md).

+Go back to [Introduction to CPULator](../docs/IntroToCPULator.md) and look at the assembler examples at the end of the page.